 The Best Index Cards App

-NoteDex is the perfect way to make your own virtual index cards and notecards.
+NoteDex is the perfect way to make your own index cards and virtual notecards.
 With NoteDex Index Cards App, you can customize your cards any way you want.
 You can add text, ink, images, and more.
 Plus, with NoteDex, you'll never have to worry about running out of paper cards for your ideas and note taking.
 As the leading app for making life-like online index cards we are constantly improving the app.
 See how easy and quick it is to create your unlimited digital index cards - no need to buy paper index cards again!

-Index Cards are so versatile with uses for project research, writing, studying, note taking, brainstorming.
+Index Cards and notecards are so versatile with uses for project research, writing, studying, note taking, brainstorming.
 If you are looking for a digital index cards app, you have come to the right place.
 NoteDex allows you to make the most life-like index cards digitally, and provides you all the features of an online notecard, note-taking and note organizing app that you want.
 Index Cards are a great way to store information for students learning and making flashcards, researchers capturing knowledge, concepts and references, and business professionals capturing project information.

 Use on your Apple Mac, Microsoft Windows, iPad, iPhone or Android Phone, and any desktop PC with a web browser.
 Use your digital ink pen stylus on your tablet to create handwritten index cards and capture your thoughts and ideas creatively.
 NoteDex features seamless sync capability with our enterprise grade cloud-sync that keeps NoteDex in sync on all your devices automatically.
+Read more about Cross Platform Index Cards App that work on iPad, Windows and Web.

 NoteDex also provides advanced print capabilities - so you can create and print your index cards to PDF with a variety of formats including onto Avery 5388 paper and also in 2x2 or 3x3 storyboard format!
 Discover more about NoteDex and sign-up for the free 7 day trial on the web or download our app!